Spain & Portugal Hiking: Camino de Santiago

 Day 1: Fly to Bilbao

-Head to the airport for your overnight flight to Europe.
+Head to the airport for your overnight flight to Spain.
 Try and take a siesta on the plane, because you’re about to embark on an amazing hiking adventure.

 Bilbao2 nights